imesh/wso2-apim-conf/all-in-one-pattern/README.md

-# WSO2 API Manager Deployment Guide
+# WSO2 API Manager Configurations for All-In-One Pattern

-This repository contains configurations required for setting up WSO2 API Manager 2.1.0 and WSO2 API Manager Analytics 2.1.0 according to all-in-one deployment pattern on a local machine.
+This repository contains configurations required for setting up WSO2 API Manager 2.1.0 and WSO2 API Manager Analytics 2.1.0 according to all-in-one deployment pattern.
 The purpose of creating this repository is to provide a clear view of the deployment architecture, configurations required and the dependencies that exist between components.

 ## Deployment Architecture